weiping-playnext/Zenject/Documentation/MemoryPools.md

 Container.BindInterfacesTo<PoolCleanupChecker>().AsSingle()
 ```

-And then any time you forget to call Despawn, you will get errors reported in the console after ending play mode in Unity.
-All this class does is check that each pool has zero active items during the LateDispose event.
+And then any time you forget to call `Despawn`, you will get errors reported in the console after ending play mode in Unity.
+All this class does is check that each pool has zero active items during the `LateDispose` event.

 Also, since this is intentional in some cases, you can suppress the error reporting for specific pools by passing in a list of types as an argument to PoolCleanupChecker: